AmirRezaei-2023/AmirRezaei-2023/README.md

 I am curious about machine learning and deep learning as well as data analysis <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-As a young analyst, I seek to learn new things and improve myself continuously.
+As a young analyst, I seek to learn new things and improve myself continuously!

 I like to share my experiences here and use the experiences of others to improve my abilities.